DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 # TableHeaderRow Plugin Reference

-A plugin that renders a simple table header that shows column titles.
+A plugin that renders a simple table header showing column titles.
 The `title` field in a column's definition specifies its title.
-See the extended data structure for a [Column](#column).
+See a [Column](#column)'s extended data structure.

 The plugin also allows an end-user to manage a column's sorting and grouping state or initiate column dragging.